 I know I'm a bit late to the party on this one, but a few weeks ago an article came out on Huffington Post about how shapewear squeezes your organs and is Bad For You.
 This post is not as analytical as some of my previous.
 It is largely, if not purely, anecdotal, and of course everyone's experience will be different.
 Still, before we all react as alarmists because a Real-Life Doctor said something about the subject, this is my opinion as a real-life corsetiere and corset wearer.
 For another scientific opinion, I highly recommend Lucy Corsetry's response to the article.

-It’s indisputable that corsets compress the body – that’s inherent to their function.
-A corset that doesn’t compress will chafe, so even a lightweight corset has a waist reduction of, say, one to two inches.
-Stretch shapewear, such as Spanx and girdles, is intended to sleek the line of the body under clothing more so than actually changing its dimensions.
+It's indisputable that corsets compress the body --- that's inherent to their function.
+A corset that doesn't compress will chafe, so even a lightweight corset has a waist reduction of, say, one to two inches.
+Stretch shapewear, such as Spanx and girdles, is intended to sleek the line of the body under clothing rather than actually change its dimensions.
 How the two classes of shapewear feel while performing their function is very, very different.

 What's your favorite form of shapewear?
 What sort of shapewear do you find to be the most comfortable and why?